mcsoto/cosmos/readme.md

 Philosophy
 ----

 The design of the language aims for simplicity and minimalism.
-This is done by adopting few but powerful core features: relations, functors and types.
+This is done by adopting few but powerful core features: relations, functors, tables and types.
 As a result, the language is concise and easy-to-learn without sacrificing expressiveness.

 ```javascript
 rel main()